The Saudi oil enigma: Kemp

 But there is no evidence that Saudi Arabia, or OPEC, has had a decisive impact on medium and long-term price trends.
 The big price movements of the last 30 years have all originated outside the cartel (“OPEC: 25 years of prices and politics” 1988).

-OPEC members have never accounted for more than 50 percent of world oil production (in 1973); in recent years that share has been as low as 40 percent.
+OPEC members accounted for just over 50 percent of world oil production in 1973.
+In recent years that share has been as low as 40 percent.

 The big movements in prices have been the result of production trends in countries outside OPEC, whether the development of Alaskan, Russian, Chinese and North Sea oil in the late 1970s and through the 1980s, or the shale revolution in the United States since 2008.